vcstuff/sd-jwt-vc-types/draft-fett-oauth-sd-jwt-vc-types.md

 information about the claim in the `claims` section of the metadata, the Wallet MUST either fall back to show the user the 'raw' claim value or MUST NOT disclose the claim to the Verifier.

+## Privacy-Preserving Retrieval of Type Metadata {#PrivacyPreservingRetrieval}

+In (#RetrievingMetadata), various methods for distributing and retrieving metadata are described.
+For methods which rely on a network connection to a URL (e.g., provided by an Issuer), third parties (like the Issuer) may be able to track the usage of a credential by observing requests to the metadata URL.

+Consuming applications SHOULD prefer methods for retrieving metadata that do not leak information about the usage of a credential to third parties.
+The recommendations in (#RobustRetrieval) apply.

 {backmatter}